-Michael’s prosecution advice is heavily informed by his experience with Hatch-Waxman litigation for generic drugs and post-grant matters for biosimilars, and he advises clients about these issues regularly.
+Michael’s prosecution advice is heavily informed by his experience with HatchWaxman litigation for generic drugs and postgrant matters for biosimilars, and he advises clients about these issues regularly.
 He has handled numerous patent term extensions, as well as supplementary protection certificates, since the mid-90s, and he has written on this topic.

 As a parent of a child with Type 1 diabetes, Michael particularly enjoys representing biotechnology and medical device companies in that field.